 Impact

 OpenClaw versions prior to 2026.4.10 have a server‑side request forgery flaw in the /tabs/action endpoint that lets an attacker bypass the configured browser SSRF policy and perform unauthorized tab navigation operations.
-The vulnerability is a missing authorization weakness (CWE‑862), allowing an attacker to direct the application to access URLs that should be blocked by the policy.
-This could lead to the internal network being accessed or the application performing unintended actions on behalf of the attacker.
+The vulnerability involves both a missing authorization weakness (CWE‑862) and a server‑side request forgery (CWE‑918), allowing an attacker to direct the application to access URLs that should be blocked by the policy.
+This could lead to internal network access or the application performing unintended actions on behalf of the attacker.

 Affected Systems